WixPartner/A-Social-Ninja-Labs-Studio/README.md

-# finetrainers 🧪
+# A Social Ninja Labs Studio 🤖🧫🔬🥼🧪🥽🎬🎙️🎧🎤™

-Finetrainers is a work-in-progress library to support (accessible) training of diffusion models.
+A Social Ninja Labs Studio and Finetrainers is a work-in-progress library to support (accessible) training of diffusion models.
 Our first priority is to support LoRA training for all popular video models in [Diffusers](https://github.com/huggingface/diffusers), and eventually other methods like controlnets, control-loras, distillation, etc.

 <table align="center">
 <tr>